Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/Pi4j/23_Attitude_Sensor_MPU6050.rst

 .. note::

-    :red:`If you have any concerns, please send an email to:` support@freenove.com
+    :combo:`red font-bolder:If you have any concerns, please send an email to:` support@freenove.com

-Code
+Sketch
 ================================================================

 In this chapter, we will learn to obtain MPU6050 data and print them.